-Are you confused about sweet tasting foods despite of the box saying “No sugar Added”.
-You are not alone, sugar is replaced by may slow releasing sugar alternatives or derivatives and it’s difficult to recognize most of them.
+Are you confused about sweet-tasting foods despite the box saying “No sugar added”?
+You are not alone, sugar is replaced by many slow-releasing sugar alternatives or derivatives and it’s difficult to recognize most of them.
 This post will help you to familiarize yourself with common sweeteners found anywhere from your go-to snack for early morning commutes to your favorite brand of toothpaste.
 We call them Siblings of Sugar!

-**For more information and professional advise, set up an appointment using our contact form.**
+**For more information and professional advice, set up an appointment using our contact form.**